 Currently, high accuracy is mainly used in professional applications.
-Space applications and Engineering operations will benefit in terms of efficiency and safety thanks to the increased level of accuracy provided by the HAS, especially in those applications where the cost of a three-frequency receiver and antenna is negligible in comparison with the savings in operational costs.
+Engineering operations will benefit in terms of efficiency and safety thanks to the increased level of accuracy provided by the HAS, especially in those applications where the cost of a three-frequency receiver and antenna is negligible in comparison with the savings in operational costs.